Gatchan1/Habit-Tracker-Project/README.md

 # Project_name

 The project is a habit tracker app that also has functions of a social network.
-Users can create an account, create/choose a selection of habits that they want to create on a daily basis and check off completed habits each day.
-The app is called cheqq.
+Users can create an account, create/choose a selection of habits that they want to participate in and check off completed habits each day.
+The app is called Cheqq.

+There are graphs showing your progress, both in the current week and across the last seven natural days.

 ## About us